 Gibraltar's Job Market

-Despite being just 6.7 square kilometres, Gibraltar has one of the most dynamic job markets in Europe.
-The territory's favourable tax structure, English-speaking environment and strong regulatory framework attract international companies across several key sectors.
+Despite covering just 6.7 square kilometres, Gibraltar has one of the most dynamic job markets in the region.
+The territory's competitive tax structure, English-speaking business environment and strong regulatory framework attract international companies across several key sectors.
+The Gibraltar-EU Treaty, provisionally applying from 15 July 2026, is expected to widen cross-border opportunities further over the coming years.
 Here is where the opportunities are right now.

 iGaming: The Biggest Employer